You can read the follow up to this article here – Our Top 5 “Must Have” Safety Checks For Small Ad Accounts

-This article focuses specifically on optimizations, with a safety checks and balances blog to come next time.
+This article focuses specifically on optimizations, with the safety checks and balances article here.

 Small ad accounts come with tight margins, which means agency resource allocation will often sit around the 30-minutes-a-month mark, per account.
 It’s critical then that this time is focussed and spent on high value activities.
 Spending an hour where only 30 minutes is allocated is easy to do and instantly makes that client unprofitable.
 Further, the time creep means you have no buffer left to spend on the accounts that are on the critical list.